 - 1. Students are to be dressed in full and correct Day Uniform; see Uniform and Grooming. - 2.
-Students are to arrive at the College before 8:30am. - Students are to assemble in Servant Court (see College map) where they will be met Senior Students and Peer Support Leaders who will escort them to their Pastoral Care class.
+Students are to arrive at the College before 8:30am. - 3.
+Students are to assemble in Servant Court (see College map) where they will be met Senior Students and Peer Support Leaders who will escort them to their Pastoral Care class. - 4.
+Students are welcomed to the College with our Grace Bell Ritual and parents are invited to attend this important occasion. - 5.
+Parents attend a laptop information session and are issued their child's laptop.